keeks-mtl/go-tennis/README.md

 ### User Stories
 #### Viewing and Navigation
 - As a user, I want to easily navigate the site in an intuitive way.
-- As a user, To view list of products.
+- As a user, I want to view list of products.
 - As a user, I want to quickly identify product categories.
 #### Registration and User Accounts
 - As a user, I want a clear & easy way to register and join.